Clearing & Settlement:

 (i) Funds Shortage :

-Shortfall in funds can take place when the members (by lenders on the day of lending and by borrowers on the day of redemption) fail to meet funds obligation on the day of settlement.
+Shortfall in funds can take place when the members (by lenders on the day of lending and by borrowers on the day of repayment) fail to meet funds obligation on the day of settlement.
 In such cases, CCIL meets the shortage by utilizing the lines of credit extended by the member banks / Settlement Banks and complete the settlement.
 CCIL then initiates the default handling process by withholding the CBLO Account balance credit receivable by the lenders (member-in-shortage).
-In case of failure by the borrower to meet the redemption proceeds on maturity of borrowing transactions, the underlying securities of such member stands encumbered till the funds are replenished along with charges.
+In case of failure by the borrower to meet the repayment proceeds on repayment date of borrowing transactions, the underlying securities of such member stands encumbered till the funds are replenished along with charges.
 In case of eventual default i.e. non replenishment of settlement shortage by member-in-shortage, CCIL liquidates the underlying securities and adjust the proceeds towards the shortfall and other charges.

 (ii) CBLO Shortage :